buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part3.md

 > Combine option `centerPreviewToMousePosition` with `hideCursor`, you are essentially using `dndPreview()` to draw a cursor replacement!
 That's what happened behind "Add money" button.

+> You could do conditional customizing preview.
+In `dndPreview()` callback, return a DOM element when you need to customize preview, or return null/undefined when you want to fall back to default preview.

 ## Style target element based on DnD state

 In the above example code, both boxes and container are DnD targets.
 They got background color and outline change during a DnD session for "add box" or "add money".